MetaMask/rpc-cap/README.md

 - getPermissions() - Returns the available (otherwise restricted) capabilities for the domain.
 - requestPermissions(options) - Triggers the authroization flow, probably prompting user response, and creating the requested permissions objects if approved.
-- grantPermissions(targetDomain, permissions) - Delegates some of the requesting domain's permissions to the `targetDomain`, if those permissions exist.
-- revokePermissions(targetDomain, permissions) - Revokes a set of permissions if they are self-owned or were delegated by the requesting domain.

 ## Object Definitions